Raziyehbazargan/Video-Finder/README.md

 ##Getting Started:

-- There are two methods for getting started with this repo.
+- There are two methods for getting started with this app:

 ```
 	> npm install